High-frequency asymptotics of the vertex function: diagrammatic parametrization and algorithmic implementation: Comparison to exact results of the SIAM

 \section{Comparison to exact results of the SIAM}

 In this section we illustrate the high quality of the description of the vertex asymptotics obtained using the algorithmic implementations discussed in the previous sections.

 In particular, we present results for the asymptotic functions as obtained from the fRG ($\Omega$-flow including two-loop corrections) and parquet approximation for a single impurity Anderson model and compare them with exact diagonalization data, which were acquired following the procedure outlined in Appendix \ref{app:asympt_ED}.
 Besides the asymptotic functions, also results for the rest function and the self-energy will be shown.
 In Sec.~\ref{subsec:fRG_corrections} we will further discuss a detailed comparison between the fRG in its one- and two-loop implementation for both the $\Omega$- as well as the $U$-flow.
 We first consider the regime of weak coupling where the fRG and the PA, as approximation schemes, are expected to be quantitatively correct.
 Hence, in this regime, the comparison with the exact results of ED will represent a stringent test for our treatment of the high-frequency asymptotics.
 After having demonstrated that the error introduced in the high-frequency asymptotics of the vertex function is negligible, we proceed by applying our fRG and PA algorithms, including the high-frequency treatment, to the intermediate to strong coupling regime.
-In this case, the comparison to the ED will allow us to assess directly the intrinsic performance of the two approximations in the non-perturbative parameter region, because no spurious effects are introduced by an incorrect treatment of the high-frequency part anymore.
+In this case, the comparison to the ED will allow us to assess directly the intrinsic performance of the two approximations in the non-perturbative parameter region, since sizable errors, which typically arise from a poor treatment of the high-frequency regime of the vertex functions, are strongly mitigated by the present approach.

-The system of interest in this section is a SIAM, i.e.~a single impurity site with local repulsive Coulomb interaction $U$ coupled to a non-interacting bath (see Sec.~\ref{sec:summary}, \ceq{defhamilt}).
+The system of interest in this section is a SIAM, i.e.~a single impurity site with local repulsive Coulomb interaction $U$ coupled to a non-interacting bath [see Sec.~\ref{subsec:formalism}, \ceq{defhamilt}].
 In our specific case, we consider a box-like density of states

 where $D$ denotes the half-bandwidth, which will be used as our unit of energy, i.e.~$D=1$.
 This bath is coupled to our impurity site by means of a hopping $t=\sqrt{2/\pi}$, such that the resulting hybridization function reads $\Delta(\omega) = \pi t^{2} \rho(\omega)=2\rho(\omega)$.
 This choice results in $\Delta(0)=D=1$, allowing us to directly relate our unit of energy to the one used in wide-band limit calculations\cite{Karrasch2008}, namely the hybridization function evaluated at the chemical potential.